-The following are currently known Alexander City economic factors considered as we move into the 2013-2013 fiscal year:
+The following are currently known Alexander City economic factors considered as we move into the 2014-2015 fiscal year:

-- The economic forecast for Alexander City continues to be uncertain due to the continuing downsizing and restructuring of Russell Corporation by it new owners.
-The effect of the downsizing and restructuring within the corporation has resulted in a sizeable decrease in funding for our city.
-The continued devaluation of Russell Corporation property will also be a negative effect for the school system.
-Very few new business are opening in our area to compensate for the number of new unemployed workers. - The economy continues to be a question.
-It is uncertain how the implementation of the health care plan will affect the School System. - Community support of the school system continues to be strong but not in the financial area.
+- The economic forecast for Alexander City continues to be uncertain.
+Very few new businesses are opening in our area with employment opportunities to equate to those lost due to the downsizing Russell Corporation in prior years. - The economy continues to be a question.
+It is uncertain how the implementation of the health care plan will affect the School System. - Community support of the school system continues to be strong.
+The City of Alexander City increased their allocation in order to implement a fine arts program in the school system.
 The Alexander City Schools Foundation continues to implement plans for additional local funding which will hopefully bring new income into the school system.